aarush2002/aarush2002/README.md

-## Aarush
+## Hi there 👋 I'm Aarush
-I'm Aarush and I like Design and Development.
-I really enjoy learning languages and frameworks like React, as well as work in WordPress.
-I also enjoy wireframing, ui, ux, and design in general.
+Hi, I'm Aarush, a senior-year Computer Science student at UIET, KUK.
+I have knowledge of C/C++ and Web development and I really enjoy learning new languages and frameworks like React, Next Js.
+I also enjoy UI/UX, wireframing, and design in general.
-### Skills
-* HTML, CSS, JS
-* C/C++